implict/ofSiteKR/_documentation/types/ofColor_.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Set an ofColor_ from a hexadecimal representation.

+In some cases, it is convenient to represent colors using a hexadecimal number.
+In this case, red, green and blue values are packed into a integer.

+The alpha channel is specified separately and will default to the PixelType's maximum, resulting in an opaque color.

+***warning:***
+	The alpha value should not be packed in the hexColor and must be specified separately.

 _description: _

-Set this color to `hexColor` using a 24 bit hex-style color as normally used in web development.  `alpha` defaults to completely opaque.
+Set this color to hexColor using a 24 bit hex-style color as normally used in web development.  alpha defaults to completely opaque.
 ~~~~{.cpp}
 ofColor c;
 c.setHex( 0xFFFFFF ); // white